JKSCIENTIST/JKSCIENTIST/README.md

 🚩 _**Short Term Goals:**_
 =

+- To learn Kubernetes from the basics.
-- To become an AWS Developer Associate.
+- To become an AWS Developer Associate [Done and Dusted ✅]
 - To pass AZ-900 [Done and Dusted ✅]

 🏁 _**Long Term Goals:**_